exactly-once/Home/content/docs/idempotency-is-not-enough.md

 Put differently, this means that no matter how many times the operation is applied on input `x` the outcome is the same as if the operation was performed just once.

 In order to get some intuition let's figure out what `f` and `x` stand for in practice.
 Let's assume that our system consists of endpoints, each owning a distinct piece of state.
-The only way for the endpoints to communicate is by sending messages.
-Every endpoint processes input messages one by one, modifying it's internal state and producing new messages (1).
+Every endpoint processes input messages one by one, modifying it's internal state and producing new messages.
+Finally, the only way for the endpoints to communicate is by sending messages (1).

 *Diagram*: endpoint with state that processes a message multiple times

-In this context `f` stands for business logic executed when a message gets processed. `x` on the other hand, represents all resources modified during business logic execution as well as all messages produced.
+In this context `f` stands for business logic executed when a message gets processed and `x`represents value of the state used during business logic execution as well as messages produced so far.
+The result of message exectuion i.e. `f(x)` captures the modified version of the state and any messages being produced.

 ## Hit the target